elicia4/linux_notes/misc/load_avg.md

 averages are better metrics.

 A temporary load spike is no problem, but if it takes a long time it's bad.
-If the load average is constantly high, you should consider upgrading your CPU(s).
+If the load average is constantly high, you should investigate and if nothing helps consider upgrading your CPU.

+[^1]: from `man uptime`